 Infographic: Hiring an Agency vs. Hiring in-House SEO

-Everyone knows SEO is essential for online success.
+Everyone knows SEO is essential for online success in 2017.

 But what’s the best way to achieve SEO success — an SEO agency or an in-house specialist?